-How one of the world’s largest health care providers chose Ionic to boost worker productivity and agility.
+How one of the world’s largest health care providers chose Ionic to boost worker engagement and agility.

 The Leicestershire Partnership Trust (LPT), part of the UK’s National Health Service, needed mobile applications to support their “Go Agile, Work on the Go” initiative.

-One of the apps, the Health Visitor Diary Application, would enable Health Visitors to view, adjust scheduled visits, call/text patients, and get directions for a home visit—with or without data connectivity.
-Another app, the Leicester, Leicestershire and Rutland (LLR) WiFi Application, would allow Public sector staff to search, filter, locate, and be directed to the nearest WiFi hotspot workspaces, allowing working from a location other than their usual base.
-The applications would make their jobs flexible and easier, and their time in the field more productive; for example, increasing the number of health Visitor home visits.
+One of the National Health Service apps, the Health Visitor Diary Application, would enable Health Visitors to view, adjust scheduled visits, call/text patients, and get directions for a home visit—with or without data connectivity.
+Another app, the Leicester, Leicestershire and Rutland (LLR) WiFi Application, would allow public sector staff to search, filter, locate, and be directed to the nearest WiFi hotspot workspaces, allowing working from a location other than their usual base.
+The applications would boost health care worker engagement, make their jobs flexible and easier, and their time in the field more productive; for example, by increasing the number of health Visitor home visits.

 The Leicestershire Health Informatics Service (LHIS) was engaged to develop multiple mobile applications, including the Health Visitor Diary App and the LLR WiFi App.
-The team at LHIS leveraged their experience with web application technology to build their entire mobile application stack on top of Ionic Framework.
+The team at LHIS leveraged their experience with web application technology to build their entire mobile application stack on top of Ionic.